cesmii/AppFramework/README.md

 You can make the framework have a unique identity without breaking the ability to `pull` changes in a few ways:

 - Add your own logos and styles: your config.js file can point to a logo and css file to use.
-If you call them custom.png and custom.css they will be ignored via `.gitignore`
+If you call them `custom.png` and `custom.css`, or place them in a folder called `config` at the root, they will be ignored via `.gitignore`

 - Modify the PWA through the manifest and `icons/` folder.
 Once you change these, you can tell git to ignore those changes: